flutter/website/src/docs/cookbook/testing/widget/introduction.md

   3. Create a `testWidgets` test.
   4. Build the widget using the `WidgetTester`.
   5. Search for the widget using a `Finder`.
-  6. Verify that the widget uses a `Matcher`.
+  6. Verify the widget using a `Matcher`.

 ### 1. Add the `flutter_test` dependency